 - If you blocked categories in the acceptable use policy (AUP) and there are specific users or groups associated with an identity provider that you want to exempt from the block action, see Grant specific users or groups access to an AUP category.

 - If you want to configure users and groups that can access blocked domains in a custom list, see Add a Block list to a policy.

-- Application visibility and control allows you to configure user and group access to a web application that is otherwise blocked based on the policy configuration.
+- Application visibility and control allows you to configure user and group access to a web application that is otherwise blocked by the policy.
 For more information, see Application visibility and control and Configure application visibility and control.